GoogleCloudPlatform/iot-device-sdk-embedded-c/doc/user_guide.md

 ### Asynchronous publish/subscribe

-The Device SDK uses [coroutines](http://en.wikipedia.org/wiki/Coroutine) to cocurrently handle multiple publish and subscribe requests.
+The Device SDK uses [coroutines](http://en.wikipedia.org/wiki/Coroutine) to concurrently handle multiple publish and subscribe requests.
 This facilitates multiple ongoing communications, even on no-OS devices.

 * The Device SDK can simultaneously send and receive information on a single socket, and, if required, return to the OS for tick operations.
 * Because the Device SDK is non-blocking, your application won't interfere with the usability of your device.